burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 ## Compiler Implementation Relative Questions

 What does it mean `A(*B)`?
 It can be declaring a variable or calling a function.
-This ambiguity makes the C grammar Context-Sensitive and not LALR(1).
+This ambiguity makes the C grammar context-sensitive and not LALR(1).

 In C++, access control is later than ambiguity.
 ```cpp